Free · Offline · Windows

 100% offline — nothing uploaded

 No internet connection required at any step.
-Hider encrypts images entirely on your PC — ideal for sensitive workflows where cloud tools are not an option.
+Hider — Image Scrambler encrypts images entirely on your PC — ideal for sensitive workflows where cloud tools are not an option.

-Drag and drop multiple PNG or JPEG files to encrypt or decrypt them in one operation.
+Drag and drop multiple PNG, JPEG or WEBP files to encrypt or decrypt them in one operation.
 Optional overwrite mode keeps encrypted filenames discreet.

 How to encrypt images in 3 steps